error418/codeperlen/README.md

 > face.apply(palm)

-A collection of strange code fragments
+A collection of strange code fragments I stumbled upon in reviews

 ## Are you yourself?